Agoraphobia

 Key points about agoraphobia

-• Agoraphobia is a type of anxiety disorder in which you feel extremely scared of situations or places that would be difficult to get away from or get help in.
+• Agoraphobia is a type of anxiety disorder where you feel extremely scared of situations or places that would be difficult to get away from or get help in.

 • Agoraphobia varies from day to day.
-You don’t panic every time you go to the supermarket or into a situation you have felt scared about before.
-But sometimes you do.
+It doesn’t mean you panic every time you go to the supermarket or into a situation you have felt scared about before, but sometimes you do.

-• As agoraphobia is a severe type of anxiety, many people with agoraphobia have panic attacks.
+• As agoraphobia is a severe type of anxiety, many people with agoraphobia do have panic attacks.

 • Agoraphobia can affect your life a lot, so it’s important that you get help.